GaiusSensei/SCP-TCG/Rulebook/Chapter 3 - Game Proper.md

 - The Common Keywords "Unsecured" and "Uncontained" both trigger now (see Chapter 4).

 B. If the total value of cards securing an Anomaly card exceeds that card's value in the shared World Zone, then put the Anomaly card to the active player's Site.
+- Take note that an Ace has higher value than a King (and only a King).

 C. Any player may now use any cards that has the "Opportunity: Contain Anomalies" keyword.
 D. When the player advances to the next phase, any effects that has a trigger condition during the "end of the Contain Anomalies Phase" are triggered.